systers/PC-Prep-Kit/README.md

 or if you are using a tool like phpMyAdmin to manage your database, you can setup it up there too.

-#### Setting up api.ai for doctor chat module
-* Signup on api.ai with the same google project used for gmail login.
-* Create a new agent.
-* On the sidebar, click on the settings icon adjacent to the agent name.
-* Open Export and Import tab and select import from zip.
-* upload the malariaDoctor.zip file available in the repo.
-* get the client key from the console and replace it in settings.js file
+#### Starting up the Bot Server

+Optional.
+That is, only if you want to use the ChatBot.
+To set up this, Detailed instructions are given [here](https://github.com/systers/PC-Prep-Kit/wiki/ChatBot-Documentation).

-Once the database and the settings.json file is setup, run the following command from the project directory.
+Once the database and the bot server (optional) is setup, run the following command from the project directory.
 ```
 $ npm start
 ```